Community immunisation clinics

 Clinic eligibility

 Council's community immunisation clinics offer free vaccinations to residents aged from six weeks and above.
 Council also offers vaccines to purchase, including bexsero, influenza, tetanus, diphtheria and whooping cough.
-Please check with Council’s Contact Centre on 07 3403 8888 or email the Immunisation team for flu vaccine availability.

 Take a look at the National Immunisation Program Schedule for advice about when you should be vaccinated.
-Also find information on:

-- attending a Council community immunisation clinic – what parents and carers must bring
+What parents and carers must bring

 Parents, legal guardians and carers can take a child to a Council community immunisation clinic.